 How does Enel's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2023, Enel reported total greenhouse gas emissions of approximately 95,550,000,000 kg CO2e, comprising 34,510,000,000 kg CO2e from Scope 1, 4,510,000,000 kg CO2e from Scope 2, and 56,530,000,000 kg CO2e from Scope 3 emissions.
-This reflects a commitment to reducing its carbon footprint significantly.
-Enel has set ambitious near-term targets to achieve an 80% reduction in Scope 1 emissions per kilowatt-hour (kWh) from power generation by 2030, using 2017 as the baseline year.
-Additionally, the company aims to reduce Scope 1 and 3 emissions from fuel and energy-related activities by 78% per kWh within the same timeframe.
-Enel also targets a 55% reduction in absolute Scope 3 emissions from the use of sold products and a similar reduction for non-power generation emissions across Scope 1 and 2, as well as Scope 3 emissions related to purchased goods and services.
-Long-term, Enel is committed to achieving net-zero greenhouse gas emissions across its entire value chain by 2040.
-This includes a complete elimination of Scope 1 emissions from power generation and a 100% reduction in Scope 1 and 3 emissions from fuel and energy-related activities per kWh.
-Furthermore, Enel plans to achieve a 100% reduction in absolute Scope 3 emissions from the use of sold products and a 90% reduction in absolute Scope 1 and 2 non-power generation emissions and related Scope 3 emissions.
-These commitments align with industry standards and reflect Enel's proactive approach to addressing climate change and reducing its environmental impact.
+In 2023, Enel reported total carbon emissions of approximately 95,550,000,000 kg CO2e, comprising 34,510,000,000 kg CO2e from Scope 1, 4,510,000,000 kg CO2e from Scope 2, and 56,530,000,000 kg CO2e from Scope 3 emissions.
+This reflects the company's ongoing commitment to reducing its carbon footprint across its operations.
+Enel has set ambitious climate targets, aiming for net-zero greenhouse gas emissions across its entire value chain by 2040.
+The company has established near-term goals to reduce Scope 1 emissions from power generation by 80% per kilowatt-hour (kWh) by 2030, using 2017 as the baseline year.
+Additionally, Enel plans to cut Scope 1 and 3 emissions from fuel and energy-related activities by 78% per kWh within the same timeframe.
+The company also targets a 55% reduction in absolute Scope 3 emissions from the use of sold products and a similar reduction for non-power generation emissions and other relevant Scope 3 emissions.
+These commitments align with industry standards and reflect Enel's proactive approach to addressing climate change, demonstrating its leadership in the electric utilities sector.

 Access structured emissions data, company-specific emission factors, and source documents